colinbr96/crb-backup/README.md

 - Reads the configuration profile and copies all input files to the specified destination.
 - To see a list of all files as they are backed up, use `crbbackup.py --verbose` or `-v`

-### Restore (WIP)
+### Restore

 Example: `python3 crbbackup.py restore --file <file>`

-- Reads the configuration profile (stored in the backup file) and restores it to its original location.
+- Reads the backup zip file and restores the files to their original location.
+- Also restores the profile if it is missing.

 ## Limitations

 - You can only create full backups.
 Incremental & differential backups are not supported.
-- Restore is not yet supported.
-(WIP)